UMB Goes Solar

 When you click links marked with the “‡” symbol, you will leave UMB’s website and go to websites that are not controlled by or affiliated with UMB.
 We have provided these links for your convenience.
 However, we do not endorse or guarantee any products or services you may view on other sites.
 Other websites may not follow the same privacy policies and security procedures that UMB does, so please review their policies and procedures carefully.

 Ms. Shahane is a Vice President Healthcare Marketing/Sustainability Manager for UMB.
 She is responsible for managing marketing initiatives for UMB’s healthcare payments, HSAs, and benefit card products.
-In addition she leads the UMB Green Team and promotes UMB’s internal sustainability initiatives.
+In addition, she leads the UMB Green Team and promotes UMB’s internal sustainability initiatives.
 She joined UMB in 2001 and has 13 years of experience in the financial services industry.
 She earned a MA in Marketing from Webster University.
-She is an active environmentalist and serves on the boards of Keep Kansas City Beautiful and Northeast Neighbor to Neighbor.
+She is a volunteer for Bridging the Gap and serves on the board for Northeast Neighbor to Neighbor.